Billy Bilsland: Amateur career

 Bilsland began racing in 1963.
 As an amateur he raced mostly in the UK, especially in his native Scotland.
 He did though win in continental Europe taking 2 stages of the 1965 Tour of Slovakia.
 He also won in continental Europe taking 2 stages of the Peace Race in East Germany in 1966.
 That year he finished 9th in the 1966 Commonwealth Games in Kingston, Jamaica.
 He won another stage of the Peace Race in 1967, this time in Liberec.

 He competed in the individual road race at the 1968 Summer Olympics.

 In 1969 he raced more prominently in continental Europe, winning a stage and the general classification of the Saint Pourcain 3 day race.
 He also won a stage of the Tour Nivernais Morvan (finishing second overall in the GC) and of the Tour de l'Avenir.
-These wis sandwiched a 16th place finish in the World Amateur Road Race Championship held that year in Brno in Czechoslovakia.
+These wins sandwiched a 16th-place finish in the World Amateur Road Race Championship held that year in Brno in Czechoslovakia.